Religious Education

 Impact (how do we measure attainment?)

-The achievement of Expected level for each year group is evidenced through first-hand observation of how students perform at lesson objective level, drawing on evidence from pupil voice interview, book scrutiny, observations, assessments and curriculum reviews.
-Together, this bank of information allows teachers to assess the children robustly and informatively at 4 key assessment points that we call threshold concepts .
+The impact of Kapow Primary’s scheme can be constantly monitored through assessment opportunities, first-hand observation of how students perform at lesson objective level, drawing on evidence from pupil voice interview, book scrutiny and curriculum reviews.
+Furthermore, each unit has a unit quiz which can be used at the end of the unit to provide a summative assessment.Collaboratively, this bank of information allows teachers to assess the children robustly and informatively at key assessment points.